yosh-401-advanced-javascript/seattle-javascript-401d31/profesional-development/pd-03-sorting-algorithms/README.md

  2. Merge sublist to produce new sorted sublists until there is only 1 sublists

 * [selection sort]
- 1. set an index to the beginning of the array
+ 1. Set an index to the beginning of the array
- 2. set a minIndex to equal index
+ 2. Set a minIndex to equal index
- 3. iterate across the whole list and keep track of position of the smallest value using minIndex
+ 3. Iterate across the whole list and keep track of position of the smallest value using minIndex
- 4. if the min is not allready at position of the index pointer  swap the values at the position of the index and the position of the minIndex value
+ 4. If the min is not allready at position of the index pointer  swap the values at the position of the index and the position of the minIndex value
- 5. move the index pointer to the right
+ 5. Move the index pointer to the right
- 6. incrament index and jump back to step two, repeat until index hits the end of the array
+ 6. Incrament index and jump back to step two, repeat until index hits the end of the array

-* [merge sort]
-* divide the array into sub arrays of lenght one
-* merge sub arrays to produce sorted sub arrays until there is one sub array remaining

 [15 sorting algorythm visualizations]: https:/www.youtube.com/watch?v=kPRA0W1kECg
 [sorting algorythm visualization comparison]: https://www.youtube.com/watch?v=ZZuD6iUe3Pc